UllaRisager/Learn-with-Locals/_posts/2017-5-10-the-story-behind-learn-with-locals.md

 ---
 layout: post
 title: The story behind Learn with Locals
-subtitle: How being turned down by Airbnb made me start my own business.
+subtitle: How being turned down by Airbnb made me start my own business
 image_path: /uploads/story-learn-with-locals.jpg
 banner: /uploads/story-learn-with-locals.jpg
 image-alt: The story behind Learn with Locals
-snippet: LEARN WITH LOCALS started with an idea...
+snippet: How being turned down by Airbnb made me start my own business
 author-photo: /images/blog/author/ulla.jpg
 author-name: Ulla
 blog-date: May 10th 2017
-author-bio: "Always curious and on the move, that's how Ulla describes herself.
-She is a passionate traveler turned digital nomad and also the founder of Learn With Locals."
+author-bio: Always curious and on the move, that's how Ulla describes herself.
+She is a passionate traveler turned digital nomad and also the founder of Learn With Locals.
 author-about: Follow her on instagram @ulla_nuna.
 ---
+The idea of Learn With Locals started back in 2015 when I finished my graduate studies in Digital Marketing en E-commerce and I ws writing my final paper on how to innovate Airbnb's business model.

+The story behind Learn With Locals

 How being turned down by Airbnb made me start my own business.